Your journey is not a straight line. And that is okay.

 If your LA does any of these, they are breaking the law:

-If your child is not in full-time education, the LA has a duty under Section 19 of the Education Act 1996 to provide "suitable education" for children who cannot attend school due to illness, exclusion, or other reasons.
-This includes mental health.
+The LA has a duty under Section 19 of the Education Act 1996 to provide "suitable education" for children who cannot attend school due to illness, exclusion, or other reasons — including mental health and anxiety.
 A reduced timetable or "informal arrangement" does NOT fulfil this duty.
-The LA must provide alternative full-time provision while the EHCP assessment is ongoing.
-Read our school complaints & legal duties guide →
+This has been confirmed repeatedly in case law.
+The LA must provide full-time alternative provision while the EHCP assessment is ongoing.
+They cannot use a pending EHCP as a reason to delay Section 19 provision.
+Read our school complaints and legal duties guide →

 How to apply (step by step)